gbmitchell/math4610/HW3/problem_4.md

 For example,

-    norms.c
+    matrixMath.c

-will produce an executable **norms.exe** that can be executed.
+will produce an executable **matrixMath.exe** that can be executed.

-**Description/Purpose:** This function will compute a double precision value for the Infinity-norm given a vector.
-The function was developed to compute the Infinity-norm of a vector with three elements or vector length of three.
-The Infinity-norm is used to give some sence of a magnitude for the given vector.
-The Infinity-norm for a vector is computed by identifying which element of the vector is the  maximum.
+**Description/Purpose:** This function will compute a double precision value for the Infinity-norm given a matrix.
+The function was developed to compute the Infinity-norm of a 3x3 matrix.
+The Infinity-norm is used to give some sense of a magnitude for the given matrix.
+The Infinity-norm for a matrix is computed by summing each row in the matrix and then indentifying which sum is maximum.

 **Input:** There are two inputs needed in this case.
-The vector (u) of length three is passed to the function by reference.
-An argument for the length (len) of the vector is also passed to the function.
+The Matrix A is passed to the function by reference.
+An argument for the size of the matirx n is also passed to the function.

-**Output:** This function returns a double precision value (ia) which represents the Infinity-norm of the input vector.
+**Output:** The function returns a double precision value ia which represents the Infinity-norm of the input matrix.

 **Usage/Example:**

-The function has two arguments needed to compute and return the value for Infinity-norm of the vector.
-The vector u of length three contains the double precision values 1.0, 2.0, and 3.0.
-A parameter len represents the lenght of the input vector.
-The function is then called with these input parameters and returns a double precision value which represents the Infinity-norm for the vector u.
+There are two inputs needed in this case.
+The Matrix A is passed to the function by reference.
+An argument for the size of the matirx n is also passed to the function.
+The function returns a double precision value ia which represents the Infinity-norm of the input matrix A.

     #include "mylib.h"